Updated on July 30th, 2020

 Thankfully, I’m yet to experience this!
 I have 29 years of travelling under my belt & I’m also exploring (almost) full time now.
 Throughout this time I have used journals to record everything & like to share stories from the road as well as travel guides.
 If I ever run out of inspiration, then I have a library of notebooks to dip into from through the years.
 That said, I do find I am more inspired to write some posts than others.
 I also occasionally struggle to find the right angle on a place so will just keep it on the back burner until I can see clearly how it will work.
 After that my inspiration returns.

 5. What inspired you to start a blog?

 I had a tragedy in my life in 2014 when I lost my husband.
-I found it difficult to express how I felt, so I started a blog (Adventure Mishaps Tragedy).
+I found it difficult to express how I felt, so I started a blog.
+Check out my Postcards from Tragedy to Hope to read more.
 The plan was to share it with my friends, so they could understand better, without me having to get into the conversation.
 I got some lovely feedback on my writing style which was an unexpected response.

 6. Share your favourite travel photo that you have taken and explain why it is your favourite.

 This was a really hard one!
 Finally, I have chosen this.
 I took the photo while I was climbing Big Daddy Dune in Sossusvlei, Namibia.
 The dune is made of red sand.
 Dead Vlei at its base is white with atmospheric dead trees scattered in what used to be a lake.

 I took this photo when I had passed most of the other walkers who had decided to make their way down into Dead Vlei.
 I carried on, fascinated & got this surreal photo.
 There is no editing & no photoshopping (to be I honest, I rarely do a lot of editing on my photos anyway).
 It demonstrates the beauty of nature & messes with your head a bit.
 That’s why I love it!